Tools for Entrepreneurs

 Playing Big Book

 If you’re a woman who is used to living life on the sidelines—or if you simply need a confidence boost—you NEED to read this book.
-I read Playing Big when I was taking a chance on turning TNCPT into a legitimate business.
-This book is life changing, and I have recommended it to countless women and men who used it to help find the courage to do big things.
+This book is life changing, and we have recommended it to countless women and men who used it to help find the courage to do big things.

 Skillshare: Unlimited Courses for a Flat Rate

-If you use my link, you can get a FREE trial membership of unlimited courses for a 2 weeks.
+If you use our link, you can get a FREE trial membership of unlimited courses for a month.
 It’s a great way to try it out before you commit.

 Udemy: Select Only the Courses You Want for Low Rates

-The following resources and podcasts have been essential to helping me learn online marketing.
+The following resources and podcasts have been essential to learning online marketing.

 Bloom, Hustle, GrowMariah Tomkinson

-I like being a solopreneur, but it can get overwhelming, especially if you’re not an organized person by nature (guilty as charged!).
-I bought Mariah’s Smooth Operations package when the overwhelm was really getting to me.
-It was UNBELIEVABLY helpful in getting me to a place of work-life balance and sanity.
+Running a business can get overwhelming, especially if you’re not an organized person by nature.
+Mariah’s Smooth Operations package helped when the overwhelm was really high.
+It was UNBELIEVABLY helpful in finding the balance between work-life and sanity.
 Super affordable, too.
 Highly recommend.

 Online Marketing Made EasyAmy Porterfield

-I would not have the business I have today if I hadn’t discovered this podcast.
-Big shoutout to both Mariah from BloomHustleGrow and Sarah from OT Potential for telling me about this one.
+We would not have the business we have today if we hadn’t discovered this podcast.
+Big shoutout to both Mariah from BloomHustleGrow and Sarah from OT Potential for telling us about this one.
 This podcast shares actionable tools and step-by-step processes to help entrepreneurs learn everything from building email lists, to creating online communities and discovering ideal customers, and so much more.
-I would recommend starting here if you’re a novice in the world of entrepreneurship.
+We’d recommend starting here if you’re a novice in the world of entrepreneurship.

 Smart Passive Income – Pat Flynn

-This podcast is a close second for me, and has really interesting guests with all sorts of tips on making passive income.
-It’s run by Pat Flynn, a former architect who was laid off and had to scramble to find his plan B. I like this podcast nearly as much as Amy’s, with the main difference being I find Amy’s slightly more “actionable” with a bit less fluff.
+This podcast is a close second for us, and has really interesting guests with all sorts of tips on making passive income.
+It’s run by Pat Flynn, a former architect who was laid off and had to scramble to find his plan B. We like this podcast nearly as much as Amy’s, with the main difference being that we find Amy’s slightly more “actionable” with a bit less fluff.

 Website Tools

-I landed on these tools via trial and error and extensive research, and they all been critical to keeping my operations running smoothly.
+We landed on these tools via trial and error and extensive research, and they all been critical to keeping our operations running smoothly.
 Keep in mind that you might need to take some classes on Skillshare or Udemy to learn how to use these tools effective, but it’s 100% worth your time to learn the correct use of these tools!

 WordPress